alexandros173/fastapi/README.md

-# Python GraphQL server, built with Falcon and Graphene
+# FastAPI with SQLAlchemy and Postgres

 To install dependencies:
 ```